 The kidneys produce urine that is released into the amniotic fluid that surrounds your baby.
 This will continue right up until the baby is born.

-Many women have already shared the news with their friends and family and the negative pregnancy symptoms have subsided.
+This time of your pregnancy can be a happy, relaxing time.
+Many women have already shared the news with their friends and family and the early negative pregnancy symptoms might have subsided.

 You may want to start getting things in order if you are the type to organize things early or at least start the process.